Elephly/PlanetCiv/README.md

 To purchase upgrades for your planet, open the menu for the planet by right clicking it then Left click on the amount button.

+Press the escape key at any time to quit the game.

 ### Winning Objectives
 - Have at least 3 colonized planets have a level 3 settlement (Lunar City or higher)
 - Have collected 50,0000 resources in your bank